deepal/baapan/readme.md

 ```

 #### Persist Workspace And Modules
+Baapan will not create a fresh workspace upon startup if the user has explicitly provided one using the `BAAPAN_WS_PATH` environment variable.

-Baapan tries to find `BAAPAN_WS_PATH` in your env on startup.
-If `BAAPAN_WS_PATH` is not set a new workspace is created everytime you start baapan.
-You can persist the workspace and modules you've installed by setting `BAAPAN_WS_PATH` env variable to the desired directory.
+If it was provided explicitly, baapan will not clean up the workspace when the session is closed and you can persist the workspace and modules you install.

+You can explicitly provide `BAAPAN_WS_PATH` as follows:

 e.g.

+#### Windows

 ```
 $ set process.env.BAAPAN_WS_PATH=D:\nodejs\baapan-modules-repo